 Rebuilding trust in recovery is not easy, but it’s possible when all parties begin taking responsibility for their actions.
 Though a person in recovery may stumble, it is important to give them opportunities to be honest and reinforce trust.
 Relationships do not change overnight, but these opportunities allow the family to work on their trust a little at a time.

 Families must learn how to communicate effectively in ways that do not lead to unnecessary problems.
 A good example of positive communication involves a willingness to express emotions, whether they’re good or bad.
 Simply being able to talk about a problem shows honesty, and honest communication can help build trust and prevent relapse or other issues in recovery.

 Relapse is common during the recovery process, but relapse does not mean that a person’s recovery has failed.
 Triggers and difficult situations can push a person to use substances again, but these mistakes can help them understand what to avoid in the future.
-Open communication can help prevent relapses, as a person in recovery will feel able to talk about their emotions and find help before relapsing.
+Open communication can help prevent drug and alcohol relapses, as a person in recovery will feel able to talk about their emotions and find help before relapsing.
 However, it is still helpful to understand the signs of relapse and know what to do when a family member relapses.